-- !
-"If you try to fire this rifle inside a car, it would probably blow the windshield out of the car.
-And everyone in the car would be completely disoriented and couldn't function."87 This variant of the "too cumbersome" argument was advanced as expert opinion by former FCSA vice president Jim Schmidt.
-His claim would ring hollow to the British soldiers and Irish constables killed with Barrett sniper rifles-16 of the 24 sniper attacks on these law enforcement officials were fired from three different types of enclosed vehicles.^o The vehicles were used as mobile firing platforms, fitted with steel trap doors in the rear which were raised at the appropriate moment to provide a clear field of fire.88 - If the fifty caliber rifle is...expensive (\$2,000-10,000)."89 This assertion of the FCSPI is often repeated by other apologists, who invariably cite prices at the upper end of the scale.
+- "If you try to fire this rifle inside a car, it would probably blow the windshield out of the car.
+And everyone in the car would be completely disoriented and couldn't function."
+This variant of the "too cumbersome" argument was advanced as expert opinion by former FCSA vice president Jim Schmidt.
+His claim would ring hollow to the British soldiers and Irish constables killed with Barrett sniper rifles-16 of the 24 sniper attacks on these law enforcement officials were fired from three different types of enclosed vehicles.° The vehicles were used as mobile firing platforms, fitted with steel trap doors in the rear which were raised at the appropriate moment to provide a clear field of fire. - "The fifty caliber rifle is...expensive (\$2,000-10,000)."89 This assertion of the FCSPI is often repeated by other apologists, who invariably cite prices at the upper end of the scale.
 In fact, rapidly growing competition in the 50 caliber sniper rifle market has brought prices down dramatically.
 This is described in detail in Section Four.
 Several guns praised by gun press reviewers and users alike are listed in the range of \$2,000 or less.
-At least one Internet web site gun dealer offers the convenience of an "easy layaway plan" as well.
-Moreover, "expensive" is a wholly relative term-the suggested prices of better handguns range from around \$600 to more than \$2,000, autoloading shotguns from around \$800 to \$6,600, and sporting rifles from about \$600 to \$8,000.
-In any case, as the discussion below makes clear, these prices have not stopped terrorists and criminals from buying 50 caliber sniper rifles.
+At least one Internet web site gun dealer offers the convenience of an "easy layaway plan" as well.90 Moreover, "expensive" is a wholly relative term-the suggested prices of better handguns range from around \$600 to more than \$2,000, autoloading shotguns from around \$800 to \$6,600, and sporting rifles from about \$600 to \$8,000.91 In any case, as the discussion below makes clear, these prices have not stopped terrorists and criminals from buying 50 caliber sniper rifles.

-On This is not the first debatable expert opinion Schmidt has offered.
-He testified before a May 3, 1999 Congressional forum chaired by Rep. Henry Waxman, saying with respect to SLAP and incendiary rounds, "They're hard on the guns....Why would you want to shoot something that's on fire going down the barrel of a gun you just paid \$6,000 for...."
+Ongressional forum chaired by Rep. Henry Waxman, saying with respect to SLAP and incendiary rounds, "They're hard on the guns....Why would you want to shoot something that's on fire going down the barrel of a gun you just paid \$6,000 for...."
 This testimony ignited intense criticism from Schmidt's fellow 50 caliber rifle owners on a popular 50 caliber Internet bulletin board.
 The critics pointed out that Schmidt's "expert" testimony was incorrect, since incendiary bullets ignite only upon striking a target, and tracer rounds do not ignite until after they leave the gun's barrel.
 In a posted reply, Schmidt wrote that his "fire down the barrel" statement was an effort to "dramatize what the bullet does when fired.
 At what point it 'catches on fire' was of little value at the time."
 Postings in files of Violence Policy Center.